-Although the facemask does prevent dental injuries, it is still recommended that all players who play contact hockey wear an internal mouthguard.
-Dental injuries still occur despite the use of a facemask and furthermore the proper wearing of a mouthguard could prevent a concussion.
+Although the facemask does prevent dental injuries, it is still recommended that all players who play hockey wear an internal mouthguard.
+Dental injuries still occur despite the use of a facemask.
 The mouthguard should ideally be molded to an athlete's teeth by a dentist.